MarcusFlodihn/SimplyPlot/README.md

 # Simply Plot

-Simply plot is a wrapper built around the matplotlib framework.
+simplyplot is a wrapper built around the matplotlib framework.
 The purpose of this wrapper is to make it easier to create basic graphs with less lines of code.

 ## Installation